fraga/CrewChiefV4/README.txt

 "talk to me anywhere" / "messages at any point": disable message delay in challenging parts of the track "set alarm to [hour] [minutes] [optional am/pm]" / "alarm me at [hour] [minutes] [optional am/pm]": sets the alarm clock at the given time, supports both 12 and 24 hour format
-"clear alarm clock" / "clear alarms": clears all the alarms set
+"clear alarm clock" / "clear alarms": clears all the alarms set "enable cut track warnings" / "play cut track warnings:warn about cuts" "no cut track warnings" / "no more cut warnings:no more cut track warnings"

+iRacing-specific pit commands:

-"pitstop add [X liters]" (adds X amount of fuel next pitstop, this option is iRacing only) "pitstop tearoff / pitstop windscreen" (enable next pitstop, this option is iRacing only) "pitstop fast repair / pitstop repair" (enable fast repair next pitstop, this option is iRacing only) "pitstop clear all" (clears all selected pitstop options, this option is iRacing only) "pitstop clear tyres (clears all tyre selections" next pitstop, this option is iRacing only) "pitstop clear tearoff / pitstop clear windscreen" (clears tearoff selection next pitstop, this option is iRacing only) "pitstop clear fast repair" (clears fast repair selection next pitstop, this option is iRacing only) "pitstop clear fuel" (clears fuel refueling next pitstop, this option is iRacing only) "pitstop change all tyres" (change all tyres next pitstop, this option is iRacing only) "pitstop change left front tyre" (change left front tyre next pitstop, this option is iRacing only) "pitstop change right front tyre" (change right front tyre next pitstop, this option is iRacing only) "pitstop change left rear tyre" (change left rear tyre next pitstop, this option is iRacing only)
+"pitstop add [X liters]" (adds X amount of fuel next pitstop, this option is iRacing only) "pitstop tearoff / pitstop windscreen" (enable next pitstop, this option is iRacing only) "pitstop fast repair / pitstop repair" (enable fast repair next pitstop, this option is iRacing only) "pitstop clear all" (clears all selected pitstop options, this option is iRacing only) "pitstop clear tyres" / "pitstop don't change tyres" / "box, clear tyres" / "box, don't change tyres" (clears all tyre selections next pitstop, this option is iRacing)
+"pitstop clear tearoff / pitstop clear windscreen" (clears tearoff selection next pitstop, this option is iRacing only) "pitstop clear fast repair" (clears fast repair selection next pitstop, this option is iRacing only) "pitstop clear fuel" (clears fuel refueling next pitstop, this option is iRacing only) "pitstop change all tyres" / "box, change all tyres" (change all tyres next pitstop, this option is iRacing) "pitstop change left front tyre" (change left front tyre next pitstop, this option is iRacing only) "pitstop change right front tyre" (change right front tyre next pitstop, this option is iRacing only) "pitstop change left rear tyre" (change left rear tyre next pitstop, this option is iRacing only)